flapjack/flapjack.io/API.md

   <li><a href="#post_contacts">POST /contacts</a></li>
 </ul>

+See also the [flapjack-diner](https://github.com/flpjck/flapjack-diner/) which provides a ruby consumer of this API.

 ### Query Paramaters

 Some of the GET queries can take some optional query string parameters as follows: